theOfficeCat/theOfficeCat/README.md

 <div id="content" align="center">

 ## About me
-I am a computer engineering student at UPC interested in ML, deep learning, operative systems and backend programming.
+I am a computer engineering student at UPC interested in operative systems, hardware and backend programming.

 ## My Github